joynalabedinparag/Meteor/README.md

-# Meteor

 # <a href='https://www.meteor.com'><img src='https://user-images.githubusercontent.com/841294/26841702-0902bbee-4af3-11e7-9805-0618da66a246.png' height='60' alt='Meteor'></a>

-This Application is built on Meteor & Blaze.
+## This Application is built on Meteor & Blaze.
+This project demonstrate how to integrate third party API to a meteor project.

 Meteor is an ultra-simple environment for building modern web applications.